webplantmedia/gallop-palladium/readme.txt

 == Description ==

-With its clean, minimal design and powerful feature set, Frost enables agencies to build stylish and sophisticated WordPress websites.
-Frost is a masterpiece of design and functionality.
+With its clean, minimal design and powerful feature set, GallopWP enables agencies to build stylish and sophisticated WordPress websites.
+GallopWP is a masterpiece of design and functionality.
 It features a range of valuable patterns, including hero and portfolio sections, prominent call-to-action buttons, and customer testimonials.
-Whether you’re building a website for your business, personal brand, or creative project, Frost is perfect for anyone looking to launch quickly and efficiently.
+Whether you’re building a website for your business, personal brand, or creative project, GallopWP is perfect for anyone looking to launch quickly and efficiently.

 == Changelog ==